 Orange, Road Worker.

-The price is for one figure of your choice.
+The price is for the whole set of 6 figures.

 Size: 10 x 3 x 15 cm Recommended age: 3 Years